International Association for Travel Behaviour Research

 All nominations must be submitted to the secretary/treasurer in writing by the date specified.

-For all vacancies for which there is more than one candidate, a postal or electronic ballot of members will be held.
+For all vacancies for which there is more than one candidate, an electronic ballot of members will be held.
 The minimum period for the ballot will be four weeks.

-Election to the Executive Board shall be on the basis of the person(s) recording the highest vote, except that the requirements for international representation (section 4) shall take precedence: in cases where this would affect the appointment or where there is a tied vote, the final decision shall be taken by the Executive Board.
+Election to the Board shall be on the basis of the person(s) recording the highest vote, except that the requirements for international representation (section 4) shall take precedence: in cases where this would affect the outcome or where there is a tied vote, the final decision shall be taken by the Board.

 The financial year shall run from 1 January each year.